jestjs/jest/docs/Configuration.md

 Default: `{}`

 This option allows configuration of the implementation of fake timers.
 The fake timers may be useful when a piece of code sets a long timeout that we don't want to wait for in a test.
-For more details see [Fake Timers](JestObjectAPI.md#fake-timers) documentation.
+For more details see [Fake Timers API](JestObjectAPI.md#fake-timers) documentation.

 Here is how you can enable fake timers globally for all tests: